nadfri/todo-swr/README.md

 ## Libraries

 - **SWR**: Used for managing `cache` in HTTP requests, allowing efficient data fetching, caching, and synchronization in React.
-- **Json-Server**: Simulates a RESTful server quickly using a `db.json` file, acting as a mock backend.
+- **json-Server**: Simulates a RESTful server quickly using a `db.json` file, acting as a mock backend.
-- **Zod**: A TypeScript schema validation library used to ensure the safety and validity of data handled in the application.
+- **zod**: A TypeScript schema validation library used to ensure the safety and validity of data handled in the application.
-- **Date-fns**: Provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates
+- **date-fns**: Provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates
+- **react-error-boundary**: The simplest way to render a default "something went wrong" type of error message
+- **Vitest**: Fast unit testing framework
+- **react-testing-library**: Solution to test React Components
+- **msw** : The simplest way to mock a server to use in tests

 ## Prerequisites